camchu2001/my-wiki/docs/06. Artificial Intelligence/Non-Technical Intro to AI/Introduction to AI.md

 → You can then define your *input features (A) as the machine ID, temperature, pressure, and other sensor readings*, and the *output target (B) as whether the machine failed or not*, allowing the system to predict potential failures based on the observed data.

 ![](https://i.imgur.com/HeAMumn.png)
+#### 3. Download from websites/partnerships
+- **Downloading from Websites**: involves accessing and downloading publicly available datasets from various websites or online repositories.
+- **Obtaining Data from Partners**: involves acquiring data by collaborating or partnering with organizations or entities that have already collected relevant data.
+	- If you're building a predictive maintenance system for factory machines, you could partner with a factory that has already collected data on machine parameters (like temperature, and pressure) and failure events.
+Through this partnership, the factory can provide you with their existing dataset, which you can then use to train your predictive maintenance models.

+> **Note**: When downloading datasets from websites or obtaining them from partners, it's crucial to respect licensing and copyright agreements